bright/new-www/_posts/2018-02-01-app-transfer-side-effects.md

 Processing the app transfer can take up to two business days.
 During this time you will not be able to edit the app metadata, rights, pricing, and in-app purchases, so you should make sure you will not need any urgent changes during this time.

 Transferring the app is **unnoticeable to the users** and properly prepared should not affect them in any way.
 However you should update the **terms of service** and the **data protection** conditions so they match the new owner policies.

-Transferring an application to another account is not difficult, but it requires to understand the process and make some preparations, especially if you are using push notifications, keychain, Apple Pay, auto-renewable subscriptions or when your application is a part of cross-app Multiplayer Compatibility Matrix or app bundles.
+Transferring an application to another account is not difficult, but it is required to understand the process and make some preparations, especially if you are using push notifications, keychain, Apple Pay, auto-renewable subscriptions or when your application is a part of cross-app Multiplayer Compatibility Matrix or app bundles.